 We had a team meeting with most of the people who work with us yesterday, and some brought their babies.
-We sat outside after our meeting, and nursed our babies.
+We sat outside after our meeting and nursed our babies.
 I have my 13-month-old son.
 Another mama has her 9-month-old daughter.
 And, the other two mamas?
-One is nursing her (almost) 3-month-old twin son…and the other mama is nursing the other (almost) 3-month-old twin daughter!
+One is nursing her (almost) 3-month-old twin sons…and the other mama is nursing the other (almost) 3-month-old twin daughters!
 Yes, milk sharing was happening.
 It was all so awesome.

 I wanted to share with you, today, a little about some of our breastfeeding journeys.
 Because they weren’t all smiling down at sweet nursing babies while it all went perfectly.
 At all.

 There’s a stark reality about breastfeeding that we need to share here.
-That mamas need to know.
+A reality that mamas need to know.
 And what better week to share that, than World Breastfeeding Week?

 Why Community Matters in World Breastfeeding Week

 First, I want to share Emily’s story (with her permission).
 Many of you have already “talked” to her, as she’s our social media person and often posts to our Facebook page or responds to comments there.